Looking to create an invoice? Here are some tips & suggestions to make an invoice the easy way and why should you switch to an invoicing software...

 Benefits of e-invoicing: Delivering and receiving an invoice

 So, do you want to create and send invoices smoothly?
 There are many different apps you can try out.
-We have an easy-to-use, yet comprehensive solution for you, free forever.
-You can learn more about Taimer invoicing feature.
+We have an easy-to-use, yet comprehensive solution for you.
+You can learn more about Heeros Small Platform and it's invoicing feature.

 “Taimer is a great tool for a new company that wants to grow.”

 Juha Sulkakoski, CEO, Founder, Upseller

 Are you ready to start e-invoicing?
 Taimer is a free cloud-based, CRM, project and collaboration management, and invoicing software.
 It can be accessed from a browser as well as through the Taimer app on your mobile devices.
 You can create your invoice in Taimer directly from a project, based on for example worked hours or expenses.
 With just a few clicks, you can choose to send it as an e-invoice through an integrated e-invoice operator.
 Taimer offers integrations with for example Fivaldi, Basware, Ropo Capital, and Maventa.
 In addition to accounting software providers, banks also offer e-invoicing options to their customers.
 You also have the option to download e-invoices to your device and send it through the operator of your choice.